Find the Best Tankless Water Heater Installation Contractors Near You

 What is a condensing tankless water heater?

-A condensing tankless water heater is a highly efficient type of tankless system.
-It recovers heat from the exhaust gases to preheat the incoming cold water.
+A condensing tankless water heater is a more advanced type of tankless system.
+It re-uses waste heat to preheat the incoming cold water.
 This process significantly increases the unit's overall efficiency, reducing energy waste..
 Condensing tankless water heaters typically have higher Energy Factor (EF) ratings and can save you more money on your energy bills compared to non-condensing models.

 Do tankless water heaters require venting?

-Yes, all tankless water heaters require venting Venting is crucial for safety.
+Yes, all tankless water heaters require venting to exhaust combustion gases safely..
 The type of venting required depends on the fuel type (gas or electric) and model of your tankless water heater:.
 Gas-fired systems need a vent pipe.
-Discuss your venting options with your installer.
+A qualified technician will determine the appropriate venting method for your installation.

 What is the difference between an electric and a gas tankless water heater?